-The authentic flavor of Tej beer made according to a centuries-old process.
+The authentic flavor of Tej or t’ej beer made according to a centuries-old process.
+It’s sweet, funky, perfect with injera.

 An Ethiopian friend supervised my making Tej at home.
 It’s a time-consuming and labor-intensive process.
 It requires Gesho, a dried leaf used instead of hops (Rhamnus prinoides, a relative of buckthorn).
 But it’s as authentic a recipe as ever you’ll find, for my friend’s mother and grandmother, first amazed, and then tickled to help this non-Ethiopian, made sure that every step we took was accurate.